PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 For the sender, we provide an easy-to-use way to batch the payment of several payouts from the [BTCPay Internal Wallet](https://docs.btcpayserver.org/Wallet/).

-### Greenfield API
+#### Greenfield API

-BTCPay Server provides a full API to both the sender and receiver that is documented in the /docs page of your instance. (or on the documentations website https://docs.btcpayserver.org)
+BTCPay Server provides a full API to both the sender and receiver that is documented in the `/docs` page of your instance. (or on the documentations website https://docs.btcpayserver.org)

 Since our API exposes the full capability of pull payments, a sender can automate payments to his own needs.

-## Skill Summary:
+### Skill Summary

 In this section, you learned the following: